wjrforcyber/ControlNet/README.md

+# Note: I adjust a few lines to make the ControlNet working on CPU, it's not a very good idea and just for fun.

 # News: A nightly version of ControlNet 1.1 is released!

 [ControlNet 1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly) is released.
 Those new models will be merged to this repo after we make sure that everything is good.